sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Stark](http://www.getstark.co), by Stark Lab, Inc.: Ensure your design is accessible and high contrast for every type of color blindness.
+- [Sketch Data Populator](https://datapopulator.com), by precious design studio: A Sketch App plugin to populate your documents with meaningful data.
+Goodbye Lorem Ipsum.
+Hello JSON.
+- [Atlassian Vendor Sketch Plugin](https://github.com/atlassian/sketch-plugin), by Atlassian Design: Design your next Atlassian app with our component libraries and suite of Sketch tools 💎
+- [File Cleaner](https://github.com/monzo/file-cleaner), by Monzo: Keep your Sketch files immaculately clean and in order.
+- [Find And Replace](https://github.com/thierryc/sketch-find-and-replace), by Martin Steven.
+Maintained by Thierry Charbonnel: Sketch 3 plugin to do a simple find and replace on text within layers
+- [Sketch Layer Comps](https://github.com/ozgurgunes/sketch-layer-comps), by Özgür Güneş: A plugin which saves and applies layer states to create different compositions of current page.
+- [Logo Fetcher](https://github.com/soulchild/sketch-logo-fetcher), by Tobi Kremer: Place logos from either the Logos API (SVG format) or Clearbit API (PNG format)
 - [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [Color Copy Paste](https://github.com/sonnylazuardi/color-copy-paste), by Sonny Lazuardi Hermawan:
 - [Sketch Lineout](https://github.com/icona79/sketch-lineout), by Matteo Gratton: Lineout your artboards for handoff preview